-Prerequisite(s): ENGL-100, ARTH-155
+Prerequisite(s): ARTH-155, ENGL-100 or ENGL-101 Corequisite(s): none

 Studio Art Courses (ARTS)

 ARTS 110 Drawing I

 This class will teach the fundamentals of observational drawing, beginning with the basic elements: line, shape, gesture, value and composition, and advancing to the use of non-traditional materials and the origination of creative ideas through class projects, journal-keeping, and looking at art.
 Field trips to local museums and galleries will enhance the students' ability to put their own studio work in the context of the greater art world.
 The role of visual art as a tool for communication and expression will be explored.